The Dybbuk: Writing

 Stanislavski agreed to review the play, though not thoroughly, on 30 December.
 Though many accounts link him with The Dybbuk, Cravens commented this is the only actual documentation in the matter.
 He never even watched The Dybbuk fully.
 He and the rest of the management continued to request revisions.
-On 25 November 1916, Ansky wrote in his diary that Stanislavski was almost pleased, asking but for only minor changes in the ending.
+On 25 November 1916, An-sky wrote in his diary that Stanislavski was almost pleased, asking but for only minor changes in the ending.
 On 8 January 1917, the press reported the Moscow Art Theatre accepted The Dybbuk and was preparing to stage it.